 - Based on these evaluations, poor performers (in terms of quality output and throughputs) are either re-trained to maintain schedules and quality expectations or replaced by new recruits.

 Challenge Three: Training

-Since most of our transcribers have no previous experience on our client transcriber and validation tools (even though they may be proficient at transcribing in industry standard tools), we need to create training plans and support documentation for each project.
+Since most of our transcribers have no previous experience with our client transcriber and validation tools (even though they may be proficient at transcribing in industry standard tools), we need to create training plans and support documentation for each project.

 Examples of content in our transcription training include:

-- Segmenting of conversation break points/natural boundaries (maximum lengths set by clients’ engineers)
+- Segmenting of conversation breakpoints/natural boundaries (maximum lengths set by clients’ engineers)

 - Marking different voices within conversations

 - Tagging unintelligible content or heavily accented speech